-The intent of this post is to present the pros and cons of the “accumulate points, draw a tag, and then find an outfitter system” versus the “get a guaranteed tag along with your guided hunt system.”
+The intent of this post is to present the pros and cons of the “accumulate points, draw a tag, and then find an outfitter system” versus the “get guaranteed tags along with your guided hunt system.”

 Let’s first clarify one important point in this article.
 I’m speaking to hunters looking to go on an outfitted hunt, not DIY.
-If this included the option of DIY my opinion would change.
+If this included the option of DIY hunts, my opinion would change.
 Also, my suggestions are the most cost effective.
-I will not discuss auction or governors tags as often they can go for 10’s and even 100’s of thousands of dollars. *For the hunters who can afford this strategy we can be helpful.
+I will not discuss auction tags, Conservation Permits, or Governors tags as often they can go for 10’s and even 100’s of thousands of dollars. *For the hunters who can afford this strategy we can be helpful.

 A few of the states that offer guaranteed tags, plus hunting on killer ground are New Mexico, Idaho, Colorado and Utah.
-In both Utah, Colorado and New Mexico the tags are bought from landowners and in Idaho the outfitters get “outfitter allocated tags.”
-Both outfitter tags and landowner tags in Idaho are ILLEGAL (as of now) to sell or buy.
+In both Utah, Colorado and New Mexico the tags are bought from landowners, and in Idaho the outfitters get “outfitter allocated tags.”
+Utah recently implemented their tax deductible Conservation Tag Program.
+Both outfitter tags, and landowner tags in Idaho are ILLEGAL (as of now) to sell or buy.
 The only way you can get either one is to be gifted a landowner tag or get one for free from an outfitter that comes with your hunt.

 Well, there you have it.
 Let us know if we can be helpful in your quest to hunt “exclusive” ground for elk and deer.
-You can call us direct at (208) 991-HUNT.
 With enough advanced notice (often 1-2 years) you can have a guaranteed hunt for a reasonable price in the top end areas of the west.